Read more about

-A surreal feature on the barren landscape of the Karakum Desert near the Derweze village in Turkmenistan, 260 kilometers from its capital city of Ashkabat, has been attracting tourists for the last few decades.
-Named as the Darvaza Crater or “Door to Hell”, the feature represents a gaping crater on the surface of the land created by a mining miscalculation in a natural gas field whose walls collapsed into an underground cavern.
-To prevent the toxic methane gas from escaping into the atmosphere and the surrounding areas, the geologists thought it best to set the crater on fire, which now appears to burn forever.
-The burning mouth of the crater thus appears to represent the “Door to Hell”, a point of no return.
-The crater now encompasses an area of around 5,320 square meters, with a diameter of about 226 feet and a depth of about 98 feet.
+The "Door to Hell" is a surreal feature in the Karakum Desert near the Derweze village in Turkmenistan, 260 kilometers from its capital city of Ashgabat.
+Named as the Darvaza Crater or “Door to Hell”, the gaping crater was created by a mining miscalculation in a natural gas field whose walls collapsed into an underground cavern.
+To prevent the toxic methane gas from escaping into the atmosphere and the surrounding areas, the geologists thought it best to set the crater on fire.
+This was in 1971, and the crater has been burning since.
+It now encompasses an area of around 5,320 square meters, with a diameter of about 226 feet and a depth of about 98 feet.

-Threats and Disputes
+1. Threats and Disputes

 Your MLA Citation

 Your APA Citation